 If your main goal is to get the most performance possible for the least amount of money spent, you need to build your own computer.
 However, a desktop computer isn’t an ideal option for many gamers.
 Some gamers need a more portable option, whether they are in college, or they don’t have space for a desktop, or they’re always gaming at their buddies house and don’t want to lug around a mini-ITX LAN system.
 If that’s the case for you, then you should definitely look into a laptop.
 Just know that you are going to spend quite a bit more and you likely won’t get anywhere near the performance of a fairly affordable desktop PC (unless you are willing to spend a few grand.)

 Ultimately, while performance is always the best metric to determine what kind of system you should get, the best PC for gaming for you will come down to your own specific needs.
 So, if you need mobility, go with a laptop.
 If you don’t, then build a good gaming desktop.
-Check out our Laptop vs. Desktop post to give you a better idea of which option is best for you.
+If you need a more through breakdown of the differences between laptops and desktops, check out our Laptop vs. Desktop post to give you a better idea of which option is best for you.

 7. Should You Build A Gaming PC or Get a Console?

 No… just no. Do not get a console.
 Are you kidding me?
 I’m offended… Joking aside, there are two sides to this question as well.
 Yes, I am a diehard PC fan.
 But one of my favorite video games happens to be Madden.
-And, unfortunately, Madden isn’t available on PC.
-So, I also have an XBox One.
+And, up until Madden 2019, Madden wasn’t available on PC.
+So, if I wanted to play Madden in the past, I also had to have an XBox One.
 (Yes, that’s right, I have a console…)

 So, before you go out and build a new gaming computer, you need to make sure that you understand that certain games aren’t available on PC.
 But, at the same time, what you lose on a console, you gain on a PC.
 There are also plenty of games that are exclusive to PC, like, for instance, League of Legends (also one of my favorite games.)